googleapis/google-api-nodejs-client/samples/drive/README.md

 # Drive v3 API Samples

-This samples allows you to download a single file from Google Drive.
+These samples allow you to list, download, and upload files from Google Drive.

 ## Running the samples